letzi83/Data-Journalism-Resources/ddj-community.md

 ## Conferences

+*If you can't afford ticket fees or travel expenses, I highly recommend the [Journalism Code Ticket + Travel Scholarships by Knight-funded OpenNews](https://opennews.org/what/community/scholarships/) (I applied for it myself once, it's uncomplicated and unbureaucratic) With their help, you can cover the ticket fee and receive 500 US-Dollar to cover travel expenses*

 [**NICAR conference**](https://ire.org/conferences/nicar18/) in changing locations in the US - in March

 [**International Journalism Festival**](https://www.journalismfestival.com/) in Perugia, Italy - in April